ant9000/FoxNode/README.md

 =================================================================

 -  acme.gpio

    GPIO access library for NodeJS, including user space interrupt support
 -  acme.daisy

    simplifies usage of Daisy5, Daisy11 with NodeJS; built on top of acme.gpio

 The API for GPIO
 ----------------

+First step, create a new GPIO pin object:

         var pin = new GPIO(name,direction,value);

+where

-- name: any of the Fox/Daisy connectors, i.e. J6.X, J7.X, D1.X, ..., D8.X,
+- <code>name</code>: any of the Fox/Daisy connectors, i.e. J6.X, J7.X, D1.X, ..., D8.X,
   or a kernel id number
-- direction: "in" or "out"
+- <code>direction</code>: "in" or "out"
-- value: 0 or 1
+- <code>value</code>: 0 or 1

-The following methods are defined:
+Direction and value can be read and changed after initialization with the following methods:

         pin.direction()           # get
         pin.direction(direction)  # set

         pin.value()               # get
         pin.value(value)          # set

-There is also a read-only property

-        pin.count

-representing the number of value changes since pin instantiation.

 Upon creation, the pin initializes the underlying hardware in order to react to state changes via